-During a time in the mid-late 1970's, the Factory was also known as The Inferno; this was the time when a large devil's head was suspended over the dance floor.
+Starting around September 1975, the Factory was also known as The Inferno; initially a large devil's head (or dragon's head) was suspended over the dance floor, which periodically snorted 'smoke' or fog over dancers.
 A January 1976 ad in GPU News calls the bar "Devilishly Devine", and the August 7, 1976 issue of the local "GLIB Guide" describes the business as follows: "Boogie down with the snorting dragon and nightly gang.
 Weekends offer second dance floor."
 But the August 28, 1976 issue of "GLIB Guide" followed up with: "The dragon is gone.
 The Inferno reopened after a remodeling right after the first issue of Glib had been distributed.
 So the listing on the Inferno was quickly dated.
 The look is now mirrors and lots of colored lights."

 The Factory is also remembered as generous in specials and giveaways.
 For example, at New Years Eve parties, there were frequently handouts to each patron (such as the plastic hats given away for New Years 1981 and 1982, shown here.)

-During a good part of its run, the Factory also included an additional back room with a secnd full-service bar and game room.
+During a good part of its run, the Factory also included an additional back room with a second full-service bar and game room.
 Connecting through the beer bar, this room, early on called the Marquee Room, was used for additional dancing and quieter visiting during busy hours, and most notably to host meetings and with a stage for performances.
-Several 'drag' contests and drag shows were held there, as well as musical performances.
+Several 'drag' contests and drag shows were held there, as well as musical performances and benefit shows.
 (See sketch of layout.)
 This back area was later called "The Loading Dock".

 This bar was followed by two other Factory bars opened by Chuck: the Factory II in 1982 at 130 E. Juneau; and the Factory 3 on North Broadway north of the expressway.
 While both popular in their day, neither matched the long-term appeal, and no bar in Milwaukee has ever come close to the legendary status, of the original "The Factory".